danschmidt5189/yii-rest/README.md

 Two filters are bundled with this extension:

-- RESTVerbsFilter, for filtering out invalid requests based on the HTTP method
+- RESTVerbsFilter, which filters requests which use the wrong HTTP method
-- RESTParamsFilter, which filters out invalid requests using a form to validate action parameters
+- RESTParamsFilter, which filters requests where `$_restParams` is invalid

 (There is an empty base `yii-rest.components.RESTFilter` that you can override as you see fit.)